Initial configuration

 - More challenging and time consuming to build configuration workflows.

-Choose Terraform as the primary method when possible, as it simplifies management and provides better control.
-However, the API and CLI are valuable for configurations not covered by Terraform or for specific use cases requiring fine-grained control.
+Choose Terraform as the primary method, as it simplifies management and provides better control.
+However, the API and the command-line tool are valuable for configurations not covered by Terraform or for specific use cases requiring fine-grained control.

 GitOps repository structure

-In the earlier stages of adoption, it is common for the central team operating Nomad to use one monolithic configuration repo where the policies and roles, and configuration values are defined for all consumers.
+In the earlier stages of adoption, it is common for the Platform Team operating Nomad to store policies, roles and configuration values in one monolithic configuration repository.
+An example of this is below.

 nomad-config/